 A fresh snowfall can be a beautiful sight, but for a business owner, it requires immediate action.
-When a storm hits, sidewalks and parking lots must be made safe for employees, customers and suppliers as soon as possible.
-By promptly removing snow and ice, you are not only reducing the risk of slips and injuries — for which you could be held liable — it also shows that you are still open for business.
+When a storm hits, sidewalks and parking lots must be made safe for employees, customers, and suppliers as soon as possible.
+By having early snow and ice removal, you are not only reducing the risk of slips and injuries — for which you could be held liable — it also shows that you are still open for business.

 For these reasons, it’s a good idea to plan ahead so that your business can continue to operate safely in the event of a snowfall.
 Winter weather can affect many regions of the United States, and if you wait until the storms are forecast, you may not have enough time to make all the necessary arrangements.

 Before the storm hits, we recommend taking the following steps:

 - Inspect the roof: Ensure that your roof drains and gutters are clear and in good condition.
 Waterspouts should also be intact and drain away from areas with foot traffic.